 The parties are free to fix the initial rent, which generally corresponds to the market rental value, before the execution of the lease.
-The parties may decide to set and/or index the initial rent at the lease start date when that date is significantly later than the execution date.
+The parties may decide to set and/or index the initial rent at the lease start date when that date is significantly later than the execution date (e.g., especially for leases on premises under construction).

 Variable rents are not usual in leases relating to office premises but constitute a common feature of leases relating to hotel and retail premises.
-Such variable rents commonly comprise both a variable portion based on a percentage of the tenant's annual turnover and a fixed portion that corresponds to a quaranteed minimum rent.
+Such variable rents commonly comprise both a variable portion based on a percentage of the tenant's annual turnover and a fixed portion that corresponds to a guaranteed minimum rent.

 Should the landlord opt for VAT (this option is made by letter filed with the French Tax administration), the rent will be subject to VAT (at the then applicable rate, currently 20%).
-Should the lease not be subject to VAT, the rent will be subject to rental income tax (Contribution sur les Revenus Locatifs/CRL) currently amounting to 2.5% of the rent.
+Should the lease not be subject to VAT, the rent will be subject to rental income tax (Contribution sur les Revenus Locallfs/CRL) currently amounting to 2.5% of the rent.